pilif42/springBootRestfulService/README.md

 - TODO:
     - verify that you can build with CheckStyle option:
-            - Postgres must be installed
+            - Postgres must be installed:
+                    - verify my install of 9.5
+                    - migrate project to 9.5:
+                            - see 9.4 mentioned in api/database/postgres
+                            - gradle dependencies, etc.
-            - Elasticsearch alsos
+            - Elasticsearch install

     - cuc tests on storing products